r10u3/lego_rc_ir_multitool/README.md

   * Extended
   * SingleOther
 * All have the same functions and variables (i.e., members) with the same signatures.
-* Keep track of current speeds for red and blue outputs.
-Only red is functional though, except for <em>Extended</em> mode.
-* Perform actions:
-  * set speed
-  * change speed in increments
-  * in some cases toggle between full forward and float
+* Keep track of:
+  * Toggle bit (changes with each request for keycode or scancode except for combo PWM)
+  * Address bit (defaults to 0 and only changes in extended mode)
-* Provide keycode corresponding to self reported speeds.
+* Provide keycode corresponding to button codes
-* They keep track of speeds
-  * For *PWM modes,
-    - the range of speeds is -7&#183;&#183;+7.
-    - Float is 0.
-Break is -99
-  * Other modes have varying types of increments.
-    - For example, the Combo Direct mode only supports full forward and full backward; it does not support intermediate speeds.
-    - While the Extended mode allows increments for <em>red</em> but toggle between float and full forward for <em>blue</em>.
+  * e.g., in single PWM &uarr; corresponds to full reverse on output B which corresponds to the keycode B_FW7.
+* Provide the scancode corresponding to button codes
+  * e.g., in the previous case, the scancode is 0x057D with toggle 0 or 0x8575 with toggle 1

 #### b.
 Members